conormcd/www.mcdermottroe.com/content/2021-06-11-coding-guidlines-for-an-easier-life.md

 "right to be forgotten"](https://gdpr-info.eu/art-17-gdpr/) means that anything containing [personal data](https://gdpr-info.eu/art-4-gdpr/) must be deletable.
-So just like with graph data structures there's a kind of hierarchy of mutability of data structures:
+So just like with graph data structures there's a kind of hierarchy of mutability of data storage:

 - Truly immutable.
 The data is created and is never destroyed.
 - Can be atomicly created or destroyed but never modified.